johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 For my own journey, writing this piece is the start, creating accountability in myself by sharing this online is my first step.
 I'll continue to write more about my own product journey, the good, bad and ugly.

-So next time you are feeling motivated and ponder _What if_, ask _"What if it's spectacular?"_, _"What if it's the start of something exciting?
+So next time you are feeling motivated, resist the urge to turn on Netflix and ponder _What if_, _"What if it's spectacular?"_, _"What if it's the start of something exciting?
 Possibly even life changing?!"_.
 And then start **immediately!** You can't bottle motivation, it is fleeting, so start now.

 - - -